Brand Positioning for Contract Manufacturing

 • The greenest

-A perception of your manufacturer brand as the cheapest might help win more business, but it’s the fastest way to damaging price wars that only a few will survive.
+A perception of your manufacturing brand as the cheapest might help win more business, but it’s the fastest way to damaging price wars that only a few will survive.

 Instead, work out the position where you have the greatest chance of building brand equity to maximise your growth potential.